jayesh-more/Audio-Transcription-and-Summarization-with-FastAPI/README.md

 ##Technologies Used

--FastAPI: A modern, fast (high-performance) web framework for building APIs with Python.
+- FastAPI: A modern, fast (high-performance) web framework for building APIs with Python.
--Streamlit: An open-source app framework for Machine Learning and Data Science projects.
+- Streamlit: An open-source app framework for Machine Learning and Data Science projects.
--Whisper: A powerful speech recognition model.
+- Whisper: A powerful speech recognition model.
--Hugging Face Transformers: A library of state-of-the-art pre-trained models for Natural Language Processing tasks.
+- Hugging Face Transformers: A library of state-of-the-art pre-trained models for Natural Language Processing tasks.

 ## Installation

 1. Install the required packages:
     ```bash
      pip install -r requirements.txt
     ```

 2. Install FFmpeg: